-Mini Tools Room and Training Centre Scheme: The Government of India also provides additional support to state governments for setting up mini tool rooms and training centres.
+Mini Tools Room and Training Centre Scheme: The Government of India also provides additional support to state governments for setting up mini tool rooms and training centers.
 The support is provided in the form of one-time grant-in-aid.
 The aid can fund up to 90% of the machinery cost for new mini tool room but cannot exceed the limit of Rs.
-9 crores.
+9 crore.
 For upgrading an existing mini tool room, the aid provides up to 75% of the cost of the machinery.
 This percentage is capped at a limit of Rs.
-7.5 crores.
+7.5 crore.
 The objective of creating such tool rooms and training centres is that they can help in creating a workforce of skilled workers, supervisors, engineers, and designers.
 The scheme is viable for small enterprises looking to build industrial training centres to educate the future generation of workers and industry specialists.

 Frequently Asked Questions (FAQs)

 Q. Which institutions are the eligible to lend under this scheme?